tigerex/Video-gen-from-JSON-file/animations_filters_doc.md

 *   `type`: `"blink"`
 *   `on_duration`: (float, optional) Duration in seconds the layer is visible.
 *   `off_duration`: (float, optional) Duration in seconds the layer is hidden.
+* # The parameter in the MoviePy library asks for duration_on & duration_off.
+The purpose of flipping the parameter is to easier indentify if the error come from the JSON file or from the MoviePy library.

 **Example:**
 ```json